angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/overview-major-services.md

 1. See examples of creative solutions built on top of services in Microsoft Graph that solve real customer problems.
 2. Look under **Learn** in the table of contents to read about services and features that _you_ can leverage in your scenarios.
 3. Try a sample request in the [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).
-4. Use the [quick start](https://developer.microsoft.com/graph/quick-start) to set up a ready-to-run sample app.
+4. Use [quick starts](https://developer.microsoft.com/graph/quick-start) to set up a ready-to-run sample app.